BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Results

 \subsubsection{Quantitative Results}

 Across all segmentation benchmarks, performance improves with increasing training data availability.
 Experiments were conducted at six labeled-data ratios (10\%, 20\%, 40\%, 60\%, 80\%, and 100\%), as summarized in Fig.~\ref{fig:Downstream_Results}(a).
 We highlighted representative results at 10\%, 60\%, and 100\% training data ratios in the main text, corresponding to low-, intermediate-, and full-data regimes (with concrete training set sizes reported per dataset).
 Segmentation accuracy was evaluated using the Dice similarity coefficient (Dice) for whole tumor (WT), tumor core (TC), and enhancing tumor (ET), reported as mean $\pm$ standard deviation.
-Statistical significance is assessed using paired tests against BrainDINO at each matched data ratio.
+Complete per-ratio results for all four benchmarks are reported in Supplementary Table~7.